 I used Hu Kitchen chocolate to keep this recipe refined sugar free and super clean.

-Any of their refine sugar-free dark chocolate bars will work here, but I love the Cashew Butter & Vanilla Bean Dark Chocolate for a hint of cashew and vanilla.
+Any of their refined-sugar-free dark chocolate bars will work here, but I love the Cashew Butter & Vanilla Bean Dark Chocolate for a hint of cashew and vanilla!

 These Healthy Magic Bars are equal parts nutritious and indulgent.